EAST SIDE COALITION · 4 BLOCKS · 1,847 RESIDENTS HEARD

 Apartment buildings?
 Rural towns?

-The mobile app keeps working without cell signal.
-Listening sessions are saved on the phone and sent to the server when signal returns.
-No organizer ever loses a survey response because they walked into a stairwell or down a side road.
+The mobile app keeps working without cell signal — listening sessions save to the phone and sync when signal returns, so no organizer ever loses a survey response because they walked into a stairwell or down a side road.

 /Q — SETUP